insooth/insooth.github.io/testable-design.md

 T convert(U&& u);    // or:     auto convert(U&& u) -> T;
 ```

 because can be readed easily as _convert U into T_.
-Note that function names that encode types, or are not simple on-word verbs, lead to unreadable API designs.
+Note that function names that encode types, or are not simple one-word verbs, lead to unreadable API designs.
 For instance this is not the best choice:

 ```c++
 T from_t_into_u(U&& u);